 Here’s all you need to know about buying a new-build, including how new-build mortgages work, as well as all the pros and cons.

-You'll then be given two completion dates - the first being the 'short stop’ date, when the developer expects to have the home finished, and the second being the 'long stop’ date, when the must have it completed by.
+You'll be given two completion dates: the first, known as the 'short stop', is when the developer expects to have finished the building.
+The second, known as the 'long stop', is when they have to have completed building by.
 In the weeks leading up to the completion date, you should carry out a snagging survey, to check for any defects or work that either hasn’t been done, or hasn’t been done satisfactorily.

 If you find you’re being encouraged to move in before the houses are finished, make sure you’re not pressured into doing so, else you could find the jobs on that snagging list are never completed - once you’re in, you’ll find you quickly slip down the construction company’s list of priorities.